FormidableLabs/babel-bridge/studio/README.md

 We are utilising the "blog" starter which gives us a few basic schemas: post, author and categories.
 We've built upon this by adding in Supported Languages to facilitate the document level translations.

 #### Supported Languages
 A small schema which will allow content managers to add new languages in which documents can be translated to.
-There is a default langauge set as `en-US`, this will serve as the base language for all other translations.
+There is a default language set as `en-US`, this will serve as the base language for all other translations.

 This schema can be managed by content authors or can be added to dynamically, if a language is requested by the user that does not exist in the supported languages, a language document will be created which will allow us to fill with the content translated from the api.